 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Start in the bustling metropolis of San Gregorio, which is nothing but a four-way intersection and a cute country store worth exploring.
+Start in the bustling metropolis of San Gregorio, which is nothing but a four-way intersection and a cute, friendly country store worth exploring (a sign asks you to remove your cleats, which means you’re welcome).
 Look east to the top of the ridge, as far as you can see—that’s where you’re going.
 Ride south, paralleling Hwy 1, on Stage Road.
-This road is a lovely stroll on an unused road through grassy coastal hills.
-It’s so off the grid it feels like you’re in on a secret.
-Roll up and down to the town of Pescadero, a charming, energetic hamlet with good restaurants, B and B’s, and other signs of life.
+This road is a lovely up and down canter on a charming, quiet road through grassy coastal hills.
+(If you don’t want to climb on cold legs, start in Pescadero and do Stage Road last.)
+Watch for a nice view of an ocean beach midway.
+Don’t miss the magnificent colonnade of huge old eucalyptus trees lining both sides of the road as you near the town of Pescadero.
+Roll into town, a charming, energetic hamlet with good restaurants, B and B’s, and other signs of life.
 If you want to do the tourist thing, have the famous artichoke soup at Duarte’s Tavern (the sign says only “tavern,” but it’s a conventional restaurant).

 Turn L onto Pescadero Creek Rd., which climbs first through pretty farmland and then through forests and redwoods as gorgeous as anything in Bestrides.
-At first the grade is imperceptible, then the road rolls up and down pleasantly, and finally it turns 10%-pitch serious in its last couple of miles.
+At first the grade is imperceptible, then the road rolls up and down pleasantly, and finally it turns 10%-pitch serious in the last couple of miles before the summit.

 Oddly, when Alpine T’s into Skyline Blvd. there is no road sign marking Skyline, but you’re obviously at the spine of the ridge and there’s a large sign reading

 with arrows pointing straight ahead, L, and R respectively.
-Go L, toward SF (though note the comments by two locals saying the road you’re about to ride is fundamentally unsafe for cyclists, below).
+Go L, toward SF.

 Skyline is a series of mostly straight, moderately steep rollers along the ridge spine, sometimes through dark, pretty woods and sometimes through open fields with huge vistas of the coast to your L and the south Bay to your R. If it weren’t for the traffic, which is speedy and indifferent to your needs for space, and your tiredness level, it wouldn’t be a bad ride.